owenthewizard/i3lockr/README.md

 With the default options on a 1080p monitor, `i3lockr` takes less than half a second to run!

+## Important Notes

+The exit status of `i3lockr` is not reliable!
+That means that `i3lockr && systemctl suspend` may not lock the screen if there was an error.

 ### Coding Style

 Obey `rustfmt` and Rust 2018 conventions.